Heramb001/cs580-Artificial-Intelligence/README.md

 - write an AI program to play Othello with a human player.

+### Assignment 5 - Pattern Recognition using Neural Network

+- In this assignment, we are asked to design a pattern recognition neural network to recognize handwriting digits (0-9).
+For example, the following sample represents a handwriting 9.

 ### Final Semester Project - Kaggle’s past challenge “Traveling Santa 2018 - Prime Paths.”